OpenBB-finance/OpenBB/website/content/pro/main-menu/homepage.md

 <img width="1792" alt="273495206-3e6e9b81-41fd-499a-b026-defe7baab5d7" src="https://github.com/OpenBB-finance/OpenBBTerminal/assets/25267873/9be1e003-5aec-41b8-a400-b897646fd907"/>

-Welcome to the home of OpenBB Terminal Pro, your one-stop hub for all things related to the terminal.
+Welcome to the homepage of OpenBB Terminal Pro, your one-stop hub for all things related to the terminal.

 Here's what you can find:

 * **Tutorials**: Step-by-step guides on how to leverage the powerful features of our platform, tailored to specific workflows crafted by our team.